 Why hasn't he been indicted?

-Why hasn't McKay been indicted?
+Why hasn't McCabe been indicted?

-Struck in page, abuse of power, corruption.
+Abuse of power, corruption.

 How did Hillary get away with destroying evidence?

-Because he if Devin Nunes told the American people the truth.
+The congenital liar shift lied about that because Devin Nunes told the American people the truth.

 He didn't even own a gun, and they would have been able to find that out.

-Or Manafort's wife having a gun, you know, pre-dawn raid with oh, CNN cameras just happened to be there at the time of the pre-dawn raid.
+Or Manafort's wife having a gun, you know, pre-dawn raid with, oh, CNN cameras just happened to be there at the time of the pre-dawn raid.

 Guns in his wife's face.